prrvchr/jdbcDriverOOo/README.md

   - Linux: `embedded:/home/prrvchr/testdb/firebird?createDatabaseIfNotExist=true`
   - Windows: `embedded:C:\Utilisateurs\prrvc\testdb\firebird?createDatabaseIfNotExist=true`

-    Firebird requires, for the proper functioning of its embedded mode, the installation of [Firebird Server 5.x][54].
+    Firebird uses [JaybirdEmbedded][20] for its embedded mode to work.
+You can find the supported platforms in the [JaybirdEmbedded][20] documentation.
+    For unsupported platforms, you can always install the [Firebird Server][54] for your platform.

 ___